-I simply drove to Stansted and followed the directions to the Meet and Greet parking.
+On arriving at Stansted, I followed directions to the Meet and Greet parking.
 I was directed into a particular lane, where I parked and took the 30 second walk to reception.
 Here, I handed in my keys and exchanged them for a ticket to collect the car.
 From there, I walked into the terminal.
 No waiting around for a bus, no struggling with bags, just straight in.
-This was going well!

 Holiday Extras Escape Lounge